 After talking with my bishop and attending the temple, I was walking the world with a fresh perspective and approach: don’t worry about whether he or he or he is the right one.
 Just get to know them, and a lot of them, on a friend-to-friend basis for now.
 Boys are friends, not food.
 And it was insanely liberating.
 I didn’t care what they thought about me, and I didn’t care what I thought about them.
 And I got a handle on my heart, which was awesome.

 That Women’s Conference changed my life.
 The first speaker was blonde, beautiful, and drop dead hilarious.
 She was also 50 and had never been married.
 It blew me away.
 How could she not be married?
 I wondered.
 God seriously must have put a force field around her.
 As she spoke, she taught us about her desire to be married and her trust in God.
 “Being single has taught me that this is the time for me to focus entirely on my relationship with God.
-You must define your God.
 Who is He?
 What is He like?
 Do I really know how much He loves me?
-And if I do, then do I really entrust my life and my heart into His hands?”
+And if I do, then do I really entrust my life and my heart into His hands?
+If being single is part of His plan for me, do I trust Him?”
 She spent her time teaching institute and helping college students come closer to Christ.
 She also told about how she tries to be the absolute best aunt there ever was to her nieces and nephews, and by the sound of it, she was blowing it out of the water.
-And finally, she shared her feelings about the special opportunities she has had only because she was a single sister.
+And finally, she shared her feelings about the special opportunities she has had only because she was single.
 “Perhaps if nothing else, I can be a beacon for other singles who seek fulfillment even though marriage has yet to be their opportunity.
 God still has much for you to do.”

 Overall, she showed me that if I didn’t get married for a while or even ever, that there was a great deal of good that I could do.